 Easy Cheesy Potato Casserole

-The great recipe is perfect for family dinner, special occasions, holiday meals, funeral luncheons, and a simple family dinner.
+- The recipe is perfect for family dinners, special occasions, holiday meals, funeral luncheons, and simple family dinners.

-Easy cheesy potato casserole recipe for a quick meal only requires a few ingredients and is one that is super popular for holidays.
+- This easy cheesy potato casserole recipe for a quick meal only requires a few ingredients and is super popular for holidays.

 What Ingredients Do I Need To Make the Cubed Potatoes?